 Of course this does not prove that the game is from 1924, it just proves that it is not from before.
 However, my guess is that the game was designed in 1924 or not much later, even if I cannot really say when it was released to the public.

 The game is quite big: the board is 62 x 52 cm, while the box measures 53 x 32 cm.

-The drawing on the cover of the game and the center of the board has a definite 20's flavour.
+The drawing on the cover of the game and the centre of the board has a definite 20's flavour.
 In fact, I would say that one of the featured riders is Henry Pelissier, winner of the 1923 Tour.
 Check this picture of the Pelissier brothers for a comparison.